asapSAGNIK/P.L.A.T.E/docs/ROADMAP.md

     *   Develop a page (e.g., `/recipes/browse`) to display recipes fetched from Spoonacular. ✅ (Displayed in dashboard)
     *   Create `RecipeCard` components to show basic recipe information. ✅ (Basic card in dashboard)

-**Expected Outcome (End of Phase 1):** ✅ A functional web application where users can register (with email/password or Google), log in, and browse/search for basic recipes using Spoonacular data.
+**Expected Outcome (End of Phase 1):** ✅ A functional web application where users can sign in with Google (Supabase Auth) and browse/search for basic recipes using Spoonacular data.

 ---